mmatyas/supermariowar/README.md

     - SDL_image
     - SDL_mixer
 - yaml-cpp (included)
+- lz4 (>= r129, included)
 - ENet (optional, included)

-On Linux, this usually means the following packages: `cmake libsdl1.2-dev libsdl-image1.2-dev libsdl-mixer1.2-dev`, and optionally `libenet-dev libyaml-cpp-dev`.
+On Linux, this usually means the following packages: `cmake libsdl1.2-dev libsdl-image1.2-dev libsdl-mixer1.2-dev`, and optionally `libenet-dev libyaml-cpp-dev libz4-dev`.

 For other systems, you can download the development files manually from: